This is a draft, the content is not complete and of poor quality!

 Install multiple versions

 First, need to install nvm.
-Run the line of curl
+Run the line of curl and then run/add-to-zsh the line of export.

-::: warning Below commands are mostly for Linux/MacOS users. :::
+Below commands are mostly for Linux/MacOS users.

 ::: col-2-equal